 The reason is simple.
 The most important issue concerning the electronic signature is: how can we ensure the authentication of the person performing an electronic signature?
 Are we sure that this is Mr. Pierre Legrand for example is currently validating a contract online?
 Is this not a malicious third party who uses his signature?

 There are doubts about this technology and the ‘Internet market’ did not wait for us to choose for security.
 Let’s be honest: Who’s using an electronic signature system in its daily activities?
-Yes, when filling out tax return once or twice a year.
+Yes, when filling out tax returns once or twice a year.
 In other words, the electronic signature is dead before having lived at all.

 OTP: An evolving technology